m-manu/m-manu/README.md

 Tool to detect file renames, movements and timestamp changes and propagate them before `rsync` runs.

 ## [go-find-duplicates](https://github.com/m-manu/go-find-duplicates)
-A blazingly-fast simple-to-use tool to find duplicate files (photos, videos, music, documents etc.) on your computer, portable hard drives etc.
+A blazingly-fast simple-to-use tool to find duplicate files (photos, videos, music, documents etc.) on your computer, portable hard drives etc. This tool featured on [Hacker News](https://news.ycombinator.com/) front page in Aug 2021.

 ## [Dropwizard One](https://github.com/flipkart-incubator/dropwizard-one)
 A wrapper framework (over Dropwizard, Guice, Swagger etc.) that helps you write a web service in minutes (not hours or days) with minimal boilerplate code and good testability.
 This library helps maintain your web-service easily.